 An Arizona native, Randall began his career on Capitol Hill serving as a staff member for the Senate Commerce, Science and Transportation Committee then chaired by his home state senator, the late John McCain (R-AZ).
 Randall now calls both Washington and Texas home, splitting his time between the Beltway and Dallas.
-When not walking the halls of Congress, Randall can be found pacing the court as coach of the Sassy Unicorns – his daughter’s basketball team.
+He also recently retired from his successful career coaching the Sassy Unicorns – his daughter’s basketball team.

 Randall earned his bachelor’s degree from the University of Colorado at Boulder.
 He is a current member of the University of Colorado Leads School of Business Mentoring Program.